-I repeat: you can find the info on the back of your bib- no one remembers the combination of letters and numbers needed!
+We repeat: You can find the info on the back of your bib- no one remembers the combination of letters and numbers needed!

-Race photos will be available to view about 24 hours of the event.
+Race photos will be available to view about 24 hours after the event.
 They do it that fast, y’all!

 To link your photos, you will need to enter the 11-digit race ID followed by your five-digit bib number.
 If your bib number is less than five digits, please add zeroes at the beginning of your bib number to complete the 16-digit code.
 See below for race IDs and replace the X’s with your bib number to complete the code.

-This an example for the 2019 Marathon Weekend runners.
+This is an example of the 2022 Wine and Dine Weekend runners.
 Each race has a slightly different code, however.

-But who knows?
-The characters on the course can change from year to year and this is one area that runDisney doesn’t want to ruin the magic by telling us who will be out there in advance.
+The characters on the course change from year to year and this is one area that runDisney doesn’t want to ruin the magic by telling us who will be out there in advance.

-Some characters will have PhotoPass photographers, but you can’t always count on it.
+Some characters will have PhotoPass photographers, but you can’t always count on them.

-If you want on course character pictures, bring your phone or camera!
-Cast members will be available to take your picture and are generally efficient at it.
+If you want on-course character pictures, bring your phone or camera!

 Typically for the 5K and the 10K races, the characters are more random and don’t tend to follow the race theme.